 The principle is that manufacturers shall be liable for damage caused by their products.
-To this purpose, the definition of 'manufacturer', as described by the Consumer Code, includes anyone manufacturing the product (either the finished product, or a component of the same, or its raw materials).
+To this purpose, the definition of 'manufacturer', as described by the Consumer Code, includes anyone manufacturing the product (either the finished product or a component of the same or its raw materials), as well as the importer in the EU.